varvarigos/stock_return_pred_using_temporal_gnns/README.md

 4. Open the `project_code.ipynb` notebook.
 5. Press **Run All** to execute all the cells.

-The hyperparameters are pre-configured to reproduce the best-performing model as described in the project.
+The hyperparameters are pre-configured to reproduce the best-performing model as described in the report.